docteurzoidberg/rigojauge/README.md

 ## Testhills

-Testing a procedural landscape generation algorythm with four layers of background hill
+Testing a procedural landscape generation algorithm with four layers of background hill

  ```bash
  ./testhills